ArchipelagoMW/Archipelago/worlds/noita/docs/en_Noita.md

 ## What is the goal of Noita

 The vanilla goal of Noita is to progress through each level and beat the final boss, taking the Sampo (gear shaped object) through the portal and interacting with the end.
 In the Archipelago implementation, however, you play an "endless run"; when you die or beat the final boss, you continue playing from the beginning until all locations have been checked.

-Starting a fresh run after death or unlocking one of the endings can re-deliver previous rewards (excluding bad events).
+Starting a fresh run after death or unlocking one of the endings can re-deliver previous rewards (excluding potions and traps).
 The standard wand, potion, and perk pool are unaffected by the multiworld item pools, so this should not present an issue with progression.

 ## What Noita items can appear in other players' worlds?